 When a marketer emails a survey to a group, some surveys may be submitted without a reply to every question.
 These surveys would count toward the response rate but not toward the completion rate.

-- Survey submissions: In a survey, the response rate is the number of surveys submitted compared to the number of surveys distributed.
+- Survey submissions: In a survey, this is the number of surveys submitted compared to the number of surveys distributed.
 Organizations often send surveys to recent customers requesting customer feedback.

-- Email replies: In emails, the response rate is the number of replies compared to the number of emails sent.
+- Email replies: In emails, this is the number of replies compared to the number of emails sent.
 If you’re trying to organize an event, you might email the key participants to coordinate schedules and decide on a date for the event.
-Those who reply count toward your response rate.
+Those who reply count toward your rate.

-- Quizzes taken: In quizzes, the response rate is the number of quizzes submitted compared to the number of quizzes shared.
+- Quizzes taken: In quizzes, this is the number of quizzes submitted compared to the number of quizzes shared.
 A social media influencer in the personal finance industry might quiz their followers on finance topics with a chance to win a prize.
 A higher response rate means more followers are engaged.

-- Assessments: In assessments, the response rate is the number of assessments submitted compared to the number of assessments offered.
+- Assessments: In assessments, this is the number of assessments submitted compared to the number of assessments offered.
 Schools might offer an assessment to determine the level of knowledge for an incoming class.
-The higher the response rate, the more confident instructors can be that the curriculum will suit the students.
+The higher the rate, the more confident instructors can be that the curriculum will suit the students.

 What is a good response rate?